Stock market today: Indexes rise and bond yields jump after the latest signs of resilient economy

 Fed Reserve Chair Jerome Powell warned Thursday the central bank may have to tighten regulation of the system after several banks collapsed when rising rates knocked down the value of bonds they bought and other investments made when rates were ultralow.

 On the losing end of Wall Street was Micron Technology.
-It fell 4% for the sharpest drop in the S&P 500 after forecasting a larger loss for the summer than analysts expected.
+It fell 3.9% for one of the biggest declines in the S&P 500 after forecasting a larger loss for the summer than analysts expected.
 That was despite the memory and storage company reporting stronger results for the latest quarter than expected.
 Micron also said it thinks the bottom has passed for the chip industry’s revenue, and it expects profit margins to improve.

-In markets abroad, indexes were mixed.
+In markets abroad, indexes ended mixed.
 Stocks fell 1.2% in Shanghai and 0.6% in South Korea, while rising 0.4% in France and 0.1% in Japan.

 ——